Reminder: Moments pages are Spoilers Off

 - In issue 25, as horrifying as it is, the Breaker of Worlds punching through a planet in one blow is a sight to behold.

 - Savage Hulk (in his special dialect) telling McGowan that he doesn't give a rat's ass about public opinion.
-He then goes on to explain that he was the target of the hatred and fear of the populace for long and that, if given the choice between protecting the world and his reputation, he will chose the world's safety without care for his reputation.
+He then goes on to explain that he was the target of the hatred and fear of the populace for long and that, if given the choice between protecting the world and his reputation, he will chose the world's safety without care for his reputation, as he has done throughout his lifetime.

 - Issue 31 has Absorbing Man turning into a goddamn plane to fight the Hulk.